Gorilla Families in Bwindi Impenetrable National Park Uganda

 Gorilla groups in Nkuringo sector.

 This is one of the most rapidly expanding groups due to the aggressive traits of its leader, Bahati.
-The group currently is comprised of 9 members and is found in the southern part of Bwindi impenetrable national park known as Nkuringo.
+It is found in the southern part of the park, known as Nkuringo.
+Nkuringo currently comprises of 9 members and is

 The other two gorilla families in Nkuringo sector are Posho, Nkuringo and Christmas, adding up to 4 gorilla families in this sector currently.